Honeycombhead flower

 Growth habit: 3’ tall

-Garden tips: Honeycombhead may reproduce by self-seeding, but it requires open, sandy areas to do so.
+Garden tips: Coastalplain honeycombhead may reproduce by self-seeding, but it requires open, sandy areas to do so.

-Coastalplain honeycombhead seeds are available through the Florida Wildflower Cooperative in their Super Nova Florida Scrub Mix.
-Plants are often available at nurseries that specialize in native plants.
-Visit PlantRealFlorida.org to find a native nursery on your area.
+Although not widely cultivated, plants may occasionally be available from nurseries that specialize in native plants.
+Visit PlantRealFlorida.org to find a native nursery in your area.